 Format websites do not collect any personal information unless you use:

-Format’s Contact Forms, Proofing, or Store
+Format’s Contact Forms, Client Galleries, or Store

 - These features collect personal information such as name, email, and possibly address.
 Under GDPR, you are responsible to uphold the data subject rights of that personal information.